-The Construction Engineering Research Laboratory (CERL, est. in 1969) develops and infuses innovative technologies to provide excellent facilities and realistic training lands for the Department of Defense (DOD).
+The Construction Engineering Research Laboratory (CERL, Est. May 1, 1968, Gen. Order #17) develops and infuses innovative technologies to provide excellent facilities and realistic training lands for the Department of Defense (DOD).
 Products and services from CERL research enhance the Army’s ability to design, build, operate and maintain its installations and contingency bases and to ensure environmental quality at the lowest life-cycle cost.
 Excellent facilities support the Army’s training, readiness, mobilization and sustainability missions.
 An adequate infrastructure and realistic training lands are critical assets to installations in carrying out their military mission.

 Efficient contingency bases, which minimize the use of external resources and the generation of waste, and enhance relations with local communities, are critical for successful deployments in all situations – from disaster response and humanitarian assistance to stability operations and conflicts.

 CERL researchers work in collaboration with other ERDC labs and with partners in government, industry and academia.
 This helps CERL develop technologies for the Army’s current and future force while also benefitting the private and public sectors where no similar applications and capabilities exist.
 While the CERL program centers on military installations, contingency bases, and sustainable ranges and lands, additional focus areas include enhancing socio-cultural understanding in theater operations and improving civil works facilities and infrastructure.

 Specific focus areas for CERL:

 - Smart Sustainable Materials